juev/awesome-stars/README.md

 - [everestpipkin/tools-list](https://github.com/everestpipkin/tools-list) - Open source, experimental, and tiny tools roundup
 - [waferbaby/usesthis](https://github.com/waferbaby/usesthis) - A nerdy little interview website, asking people from all walks of life what they use to get the job done.
 - [boostorg/boost](https://github.com/boostorg/boost) - Super-project for modularized Boost
-- [wowchemy/wowchemy-hugo-modules](https://github.com/wowchemy/wowchemy-hugo-modules) - 🔥 The website builder for Hugo.
+- [wowchemy/wowchemy-hugo-themes](https://github.com/wowchemy/wowchemy-hugo-themes) - 🔥 Hugo website builder, Hugo themes & Hugo CMS.
 No code, build with widgets! 创建在线课程，学术简历或初创网站。
 - [Mitrichius/hugo-theme-anubis](https://github.com/Mitrichius/hugo-theme-anubis) - Anubis is a simple minimalist theme for Hugo blog engine
 - [theNewDynamic/awesome-hugo](https://github.com/theNewDynamic/awesome-hugo) - A curated list of awesome things related to Hugo, The world's fastest framework for building websites.
 - [vincentdoerig/latex-css](https://github.com/vincentdoerig/latex-css) - LaTeX.css is a CSS library that makes your website look like a LaTeX document